Ted-Rose/team_challenge/README.md

   2. If encountering error connecting via your local network try turning off firewall
   3. Probably you won't be able to access the site from mobile phone without manually trusting the self-signed certificate (see section `Manually trusting the self-signed certificate` below)

+## Setup for development
+- Build containers with this command when first starting the project:
+  - `docker-compose -f docker-compose.dev.yaml build`
+- Start containers with `docker-compose -f docker-compose.prod.yaml up`
+- Use this command to update src directory in container:
+   - `docker cp /Users/tedis.rozenfelds/personal_data/p_projects/team_challenge/react/src react:/react/src`

 ## Add users, players and NFC id's
 1. To add users (users that can log in) modify array `users` in `laravel/database/seeders/PlayersTableSeeder.php`
 2. To add players (users that can have points) modify array `players` in `laravel/database/seeders/PlayersTableSeeder.php`
 3. To add teams modify array `teams` in `laravel/database/seeders/TeamsTableSeeder.php`

-## Setup for development
-- Build containers with this command when first starting the project:
-  - `docker-compose -f docker-compose.dev.yaml build`
-- Start containers with `docker-compose -f docker-compose.prod.yaml up`

 # Manually trusting the self-signed certificate